 Cutting out an entire meal can seem pretty daunting, especially considering that breakfast is often touted as the most important meal of the day.
 Past studies have claimed that eating breakfast provides many benefits for health and weight loss: it boosts your metabolism, prevents you from overeating, positively affects your mood and more (depending upon who you speak to).

-However, these claims are typically based upon dated, small-scale studies that follow spurious lines of reasoning.
+However, these claims are often based upon dated, small-scale studies that follow spurious lines of reasoning.
 More recent studies have concluded that breakfast is no more important than any other meal when it comes to weight loss, and that skipping it can in fact lead to weight loss.

-Several studies have concluded that by skipping breakfast, you are likely to consume far less over the course of the day.
+Several studies have concluded that by skipping breakfast, you are likely to consume less over the course of the day.
 One such study measured a net calorific deficit of 400 calories per day amongst subjects that skipped breakfast.
 That’s 2,800 calories per week, which is approximately equivalent to 0.8lbs of fat.

 As for decreased alertness, some studies on children have argued that skipping breakfast can lead to decreased cognition and academic performance, but findings are sketchy at best.
-A systematic review of 45 studies conducted between 1950 and 2008 concluded as follow:
+A systematic review of 45 studies conducted between 1950 and 2008 concluded as follows:

 The evidence indicates that breakfast consumption is more beneficial than skipping breakfast, but this effect is more apparent in children whose nutritional status is compromised … Few studies examined adolescents.
 Studies of school breakfast programmes suggest that such interventions can have positive effects on academic performance, but this may be in part explained by the increased school attendance that programmes encourage.